-- a Walkways Agreement under section 35 of the Highways Act 1980 if the public highway is stopped up through the development. - E. Development that provides public access across previously inaccessible private land will be encouraged where it enhances the connectivity and capacity of the Knightsbridge Neighbourhood Area's pedestrian network.
-New routes should be designed so that they are adequately lit, signage is not necessary and it is clear to the public that access is permitted. - F. Development which provides appropriate additional pedestrian infrastructure, such as pedestrian countdown traffic signals or enhances existing pedestrian infrastructure in a way that complies with national guidance on inclusive mobility or exceeds it, is encouraged. - G. Any development proposal which enhances the safety or provision of Advanced Stop Lines24 for cyclists on Brompton Road or other Main Roads is encouraged.
+- E. Development that provides public access across previously inaccessible private land will be encouraged where it enhances the connectivity and capacity of the Knightsbridge Neighbourhood Area's pedestrian network.
+New routes should be designed so that they are adequately lit, signage is not necessary and it is clear to the public that access is permitted. - F. Development which provides appropriate additional pedestrian infrastructure, such as pedestrian countdown traffic signals or enhances existing pedestrian infrastructure in a way that complies with national guidance on inclusive mobility or exceeds it, is encouraged. - G.-Any development proposal which enhances the safety or provision of Advanced Stop Lines21 for cyclists on Brompton Road or other Main Roads is encouraged.